2022–23 Australian region cyclone season: Bureau of Meteorology

 The Australian Bureau of Meteorology (TCWC Melbourne) monitors all tropical cyclones that form within the Australian region, including any within the areas of responsibility of TCWC Jakarta or TCWC Port Moresby.
 Should a tropical low reach tropical cyclone strength within the BoM's area of responsibility, it will be assigned the next name from the following naming list.

+The names Darian and Herman were used for the first time this season, after replacing Dominic and Hamish respectively, from the 2008–09 season.

+The names that were used for 2022–23 season are listed below:

 TCWC Jakarta

-TCWC Jakarta monitors Tropical Cyclones from the Equator to 11S and from 90E to 145E.
-Should a Tropical Depression reach Tropical Cyclone strength within TCWC Jakarta's Area of Responsibility then it will be assigned the next name from the following list.
+TCWC Jakarta monitors all tropical cyclones active from the Equator to 11S and from 90E to 145E.
+Should a tropical depression intensify into a tropical cyclone within TCWC Jakarta's Area of Responsibility, it will be assigned the next name from the following list.
+For the first time since the 2016–17 season, no names were used.

 TCWC Port Moresby

 Tropical cyclones that develop north of 11°S between 151°E and 160°E are assigned names by the Tropical Cyclone Warning Centre in Port Moresby, Papua New Guinea.
 Tropical cyclone formation in this area is rare, with no cyclones being named in it since 2007.
 As names are assigned in a random order, the whole list is shown below: